 - Cons: Can lead to legal issues if not properly researched or permitted.

 Examples of Successful Marketing Strategies

 Millions of companies around the world try different marketing strategies every year.
-There are entire websites about some of the massive failures in marketing, but here are some examples of really good marketing strategies from some of the world’s most popular brands.
+And every year there are brilliant new campaigns that generate interest and excitement, while on the other hand, there are always campaigns that just completely flop and fall flat.
+There are entire websites about some of these massive failures in marketing, but here are some examples of really good marketing strategies from some of the world’s most popular brands.

 A solid marketing strategy is essential to the long-term success of a business.
 Doing this before your business grows will ensure brand and message consistency, leading to long-term success for your business.
 Also, think about revisiting this document at regular intervals to ensure that your marketing strategy is using successful strategies as the market landscape changes.